ilyaglow/ilyaglow.github.io/_posts/2018-05-04-introduction.markdown

 tags: [introduction]
 ---

 I started to think about a blog for a couple years now and even wrote few articles but sadly never published anything.
-Honestly I never had a time to do it right, proofread and polish posts and stuff, so suddenly the topic I had covered became irrelevant and started to bore me...
+Honestly, I never had a time to do it right, proofread and polish posts and stuff, so suddenly the topic I had covered became irrelevant and started to bore me...

 So I decided that this blog will be used mainly for a quick notes on different topics, that I face during my work as an incident responder / penetration tester / security tools coder.